 Yom Kippur is considered as the “Day of Atonement” and the holiest day of the Jewish Year.
-Healthy adults are commanded to refrain from eating and drinking from sunset to sunset to remind us of the frailty of the human body and our own mortality, and to encourage complete focus on the holiday.
-To find dates for the Jewish holiday, click here.
+Healthy adults are commanded to refrain from eating and drinking from sunset to sunset to remind us of the frailty of the human body and our own mortality.
+Yom Kippur also encourages families to have complete focus on the holiday.
+Here are the dates for Yom Kippur.